 Baron Schwartz from VividCortex did a great talk a few years ago on why he believes we’re fooling ourselves with promises of machine learning and anomaly detection being able to take over from humans.
 And for years I also believed the same thing, until recently.

 There are two major challenges to overcome.
-Firstly, to be able to detect incidents completely unsupervised, the ML needs to work across every single metric, log and trace as they’re ingested in real time.
-This presents a huge scaling problem for most environments today, as this can result in billions of samples per environment each day.
-As a result, the existing solutions allow you to apply anomaly detection algorithms to specific metrics, but this still requires a human to setup alert rules telling the system what to look for.
+Firstly, to be able to detect incidents completely unsupervised, the ML needs to work across every single metric and log as they’re ingested in real time.
+Since logs are mostly unstructured and the overall log and metric volume is huge (often measured in billions of events per day), most anomaly detection approaches allow you to apply anomaly detection algorithms to specific metrics, but this still requires a human to setup alert rules telling the system what to look for.